What is it about Star Wars that makes it so visually compelling even today?

 This contrasts the stormtroopers with the figures moving down the path.

 Design Principles That Stand the Test of Time

-Whether your design is 3D or flat, these basic design principles used in the original Star Wars trilogy are tried and true.
+Whether your design is 3D or flat, these basic principles graphic design used in the original Star Wars trilogy are tried and true.
 When your design is seamless and effective, the ideas that make them timeless can come through.
 We can’t wait to see what exciting design elements are in store in The Last Jedi!